dmoul/age-of-sail/README.md

-# age-of-sail
+# age-of-sailing

-Insights from logbooks
+Insights from logbooks digitized and recorded in the Climatological Database for the World’s Oceans (CLIWOC)

+By Daniel Moul